Merchant Account Fees-What you need to know!

 As a merchant account provider, we are always looking for the best pricing solution for each of our customers.
-The pricing structure for all merchant accounts can vary wildly from person to person, and business to business.
-Here at SecureGlobalPay, we work hard to make sure that you are placed under the structure that will best meet your needs.
+The pricing structure and Merchant Account Fees for all merchant accounts can vary wildly from person to person, and business to business.
+Here at SecureGlobalPay, we work hard to make sure that you are placed under the proper pricing structure that will best suit your needs.

-When it comes to merchant account pricing you may frequently hear two standard “terms” being tossed around.
+When it comes to merchant account pricing and Merchant Account Costs you may frequently hear two standard “terms” being tossed around.
 Most merchant service providers offer tiered pricing or interchange pricing.

 Tiered pricing is a great option because it can allow for flexibility and also provide low percentage rates and transaction fees.
 When signing up for tiered pricing, your merchant account provider will gather as much information as needed to offer you the best discounts within the tiers.
 However, to get the best discounts, you need to follow strict guidelines for processing.
 Each transaction is graded and if it doesn’t meet the requirements for the lowest discount, then you will be downgraded to the next pricing tier.
 The transactions will most likely fall into these categories.